 ME.d/Ed.S program in School Counseling

-The Valparaiso University School Counseling Program is designed for completion in two and a half years of full-time sequenced study, including summers.
+The School Counseling program is designed for completion in two years and one summer.
 Practicum and internship field-training are essential components of the training sequence.
-Courses are typically held during evening hours, but field-training requirements must typically be met during hours in which elementary and secondary schools are in session.
+Courses are typically held during the evening hours, but field-training requirements must typically be met during hours in which elementary and secondary schools are in session.

 Early entry is an option for VU undergraduate students in any major who are willing to commit to the MEd/Ed.S.
 School Counseling program upon completion of their Bachelor’s degree.
 Benefits of the program include an early admission decision for graduate status and the opportunity to save credits and tuition by allowing graduate course work during the student’s senior undergraduate year.

 Students should have completed the necessary undergraduate hours in their major to graduate at completion of their senior year, must demonstrate a 3.3 cumulative grade point average, and have earned at least a B in introductory psychology, human development and statistics course work by conclusion of their Junior Fall semester.
 Students must submit the Early Entry application no later than March 1 of their Junior year.
 For application information, please contact the Graduate School.